emmabritton/tape-device/language.md

 `OVER lbl|addr_reg`

-Jump to label if overflow flag set
+Jump to label if overflow flag is set

 `NOVER lbl|addr_reg`

-Jump to label if overflow flag not set
+Jump to label if overflow flag is not set

 ### File